 Head over to the Apache Kafka project page and download the binary version of Apache Kafka.
 Un-tar the downloaded folder and move it to a location that is accessible for KaDeck.

-For Windows users: as there are some constrains on path lengths on Windows which can result in strange behavior and weird error messages, we recommend placing the folders content close to the root of your hard drive (e.g. C:/kafka/ so that the path to /bin is C:/kafka/bin).
+For Windows users: as there are some constraints on path lengths on Windows which can result in strange behavior and weird error messages, we recommend placing the folders content close to the root of your hard drive (e.g. C:/kafka/ so that the path to /bin is C:/kafka/bin).

-Next start KaDeck and enter the path to your extracted folders content (e.g. C:/kafka/) and click "Start".
+Next, start KaDeck and enter the path to your extracted folder's content (e.g. C:/kafka/) and click "Start".

 Fig. 1 Embedded cluster card in online state.

 Click on "Start" and wait several seconds.
 The starting process can take a while, depending on your machine.